 Doctoral School of Political Science, Public Policy, and International Relations

-The Doctoral School of Political Science, Public Policy, and International Relations (consisting of the Departments of Political Science, Public Policy, and International Relations and European Studies) offers a doctoral program in political science accredited in the US.
-It has five areas of specialization: political theory, comparative politics, international relations and public policy.
+The Doctoral School of Political Science, Public Policy, and International Relations (consisting of the Departments of Political Science, Public Policy, and International Relations) offers a doctoral program in political science accredited in the United States.
+It has five areas of specialization: political theory, political economy, comparative politics, international relations, and public policy.
 Students come from 36 countries and the student/faculty ratio is 3:1.
 Faculty members come from more than 15 countries.
 Some of our recurrent visiting professors include Herbert Kitschelt, Friederich Kratochwil, and Philippe Schmitter.